tim2000s/Boost-master-v3/README.md

                         This will be 65% when EN is not active.
     Max IOB:            The percentage of current max-iob setting that will be used as the limit for EN.
                         EN will not add insulin when above this limit.
-    SMB BG Threshold:   No SMB will be given when EN is outside operating hours and BG below this threshold.
-                        If there is COB, detected resistance from autosens or BG exceeds this threshold SMB will be resumed using normal AAPS maxBolus.
-    ISF BG Scaler:      As BG increases ISF will become stronger.
+    SMB BG Offset:      There will be no SMB when below this BG offset at night without COB or detected resistance. e.g. if target bg is 99/5.5 and this setting is 27/1.5 there will be no SMB below 126/7.0 ISF BG Scaler:      As BG increases ISF will become stronger.
 The level of scaling can be adjusted.
                         0 = normal scaling, 5 is 5% stronger, -5 is 5% weaker ISF scaling.
+Additional scaling does not happen when EN is not active.
-    ISF BG Threshold:   As BG increases ISF will become stronger.
-ISF will no longer scale when above this level.
+    ISF BG Offset:      As BG increases ISF will become stronger.
+ISF will no longer scale when above this level. e.g. if target bg is 99/5.5 and this setting is 27/1.5 there will be no scaling above 126/7.0

 UAM:
     UAMBoost Bolus Scale:       Multiply the initial UAMBoost bolus by this amount.
 0 will disable UAMBoost.
-    UAMBoost maxBolus:          maxBolus to use for all BG rises without COB.
+    UAM maxBolus:               maxBolus to use for all BG rises without COB.
 0 will use maxSMBBasalMinutes or maxUAMSMBBasalMinutes.
-    UAM eventualBG Weighting:   This will be the initial weighting for eventualBG predictions without COB.
-                                As ISF grows stronger the weighting will reduce favouring current BG ISF.
-                                Setting to 50 will make this 50%.
-0 will always use currentBG ISF without max ISF Limit applied.

 COB:
     Use GhostCOB:               Ignore COB predictions after the COBBoost Window and rely purely on UAM.
 This setting can be handy when COB lingers for too long.
     COBBoost InsulinReqPct:     Percentage that will be used for EN insulinReq within the COBBoost Window.